xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ## **What type of NFT marketplace is better**

-NFT platforms have evolved quickly from nice digital art piece marketplaces to sophisticated play-to-earn games.
-Next, I covered three different NFT platform categories and the most suitable blockchain technologies for each one.
-Creatively around NFT platforms will continue to expand, there are many use cases to uncover yet.
-Soulbound Tokens, which are essentially non-transferable NFTs, will open plenty of innovation opportunities in the ecosystem.
+NFT platforms have quickly evolved from nice digital art marketplaces to sophisticated play-to-earn (P2E) games.
+In this next section, I’ll cover three different NFT platform categories and the most suitable blockchain technology for each one.

+Creativity around NFT platforms will continue to expand, leaving many use cases yet to be uncovered.
+For instance, Soulbound Tokens, which are essentially non-transferable NFTs, will open plenty of innovation opportunities in the ecosystem.

 ### **Marketplaces with very low transactions count**